OPEC backs biggest oil cut since 2008 crisis, awaits Russia

 Saudi Arabia has been pushing OPEC and its allies, including Russia, for a big cut up to 1.5 million bpd for the second quarter of 2020 while extending existing cuts of 2.1 million bpd, which expire this month, to the end of 2020.

-But Riyadh, the biggest producer in the Organization of the Petroleum Exporting Countries, and other OPEC members have struggled to persuade Russia to support the move.
+But Riyadh, the biggest OPEC producer, and other OPEC states have struggled to persuade Russia to support the move.
 Moscow has till now indicated it would back an extension but not a new cut.

-Russia, which has co-operated on output policy since 2016 in the informal group known as OPEC+, has in the past been hesitant during talks but signed up at the last minute.
+Russia, which has co-operated on output policy since 2016 in the informal group known as OPEC+, has in the past been hesitant during talks but has signed up at the last minute.
+Moscow will take part in the OPEC+ ministerial meeting in Vienna on Friday.

-The coronavirus outbreak created an “unprecedented situation” with risks “skewed to the downside” and demanding action, OPEC said in a statement after its ministers met.
+OPEC said in a statement after its ministers met that the coronavirus outbreak created an “unprecedented situation” with risks “skewed to the downside”, adding that action was needed.

 It said ministers agreed to an extra supply cut of 1.5 million bpd until June, out of which non-OPEC states were expected to contribute 500,000 bpd.
 The group said this was in addition to extending existing supply curbs to the end of 2020.

-OPEC said it would hold another ministerial meeting on June 9.
+OPEC hold its next ministerial meeting on June 9.

 OPEC sources have previously signalled that preliminary discussions with Russia about the cuts held this week in the Austrian capital had been trickier than before.